#Endometriosis Bloating | Endometriosis Intestinal Gas EndoBelly Treatment | Dr Steven Vasilev

 Endo can cause a lot of gastrointestinal (GI) or bowel symptoms, including endometriosis bloating and endometriosis nausea.
 Why is this critical to know?
 Because, even though bowel symptoms can be even more common than gynecologic pelvic pain, gastrointestinal discomfort can be shrugged off as something like food intolerance or gluten allergy.
 Also, bloating can be a symptom of something even worse, especially if you are older.

 Ovarian cancer can also produce symptoms such as bloating, gas pain, pelvic pressure, constipation, diarrhea and things like that.
 Endometriosis increases the risk of certain types of ovarian cancer, and you can read more about that at the end of this article.
-While the absolute increased risk is relatively small, when symptoms are present that mimic ovarian cancer, it is prudent to see what may be going on.
+While the absolute increased risk is relatively small (1% or less), when symptoms are present that mimic ovarian cancer, it is prudent to see what may be going on.
+This is especially true if you are older or have a history of cancer in the family.
 So, it is important to pay attention to gastrointestinal symptoms that might be misdiagnosed as stress-induced irritable bowel syndrome or other medically treatable intestinal disorders.

 Endometriosis Gas